 Of that‚ roughly 51 percent was owed directly to the families these individuals were supposed to be supporting‚ and another 49 percent to taxpayers who were helping to subsidize care for those families who were unsupported.

-Our Los Angeles Chapter 7 bankruptcy attorneys have gotten inquiries from parents who have fallen behind on their child support payments‚ wondering if a bankruptcy would allow them to essentially start over again.
+Our Woodland Hills Chapter 7 bankruptcy attorneys have gotten inquiries from parents who have fallen behind on their child support payments‚ wondering if a bankruptcy would allow them to essentially start over again.

 The answer is: Yes and no.